Latin American liberation theology

 Latin American liberation theology (Teología de la liberación, Teologia da libertação) is a synthesis of Christian theology and Marxian socio-economic analyses, that emphasizes "social concern for the poor and political liberation for oppressed peoples".
-Beginning in the 1960s after the Second Vatican Council, liberation theology became the political praxis of Latin American theologians such as Gustavo Gutiérrez, Leonardo Boff, and Jesuits Juan Luis Segundo and Jon Sobrino, who popularized the phrase "preferential option for the poor".
-It arose principally as a moral reaction to the poverty and social injustice in the region, which Cepal, a leftist think tank, deemed the most unequal in the world.
+Beginning in the 1960s after the Second Vatican Council and influenced by Camilism, which can be considered the predecessor of it, liberation theology became the political praxis of Latin American theologians such as Gustavo Gutiérrez, Leonardo Boff, and Jesuits Juan Luis Segundo and Jon Sobrino, who popularized the phrase "preferential option for the poor".
+It arose principally as a moral reaction to the poverty and social injustice in the region, which Cepal deemed the most unequal in the world.

 This expression was used first by Jesuit Fr.
 General Pedro Arrupe in 1968 and soon after this the World Synod of Catholic Bishops in 1971 chose as its theme "Justice in the World".
 It was popularized in 1971 by the Peruvian priest Gustavo Gutiérrez, who wrote one of the movement's defining books, A Theology of Liberation.
 Other noted exponents include Leonardo Boff of Brazil, and Jesuits Jon Sobrino of El Salvador and Juan Luis Segundo of Uruguay.

 The Latin American context also produced Protestant advocates of liberation theology, such as Rubem Alves, José Míguez Bonino, and C. René Padilla, who in the 1970s called for integral mission, emphasizing evangelism and social responsibility.

 History

 A major player in the formation of liberation theology was the Latin American Episcopal Conference (CELAM).
 Created in 1955 in Rio de Janeiro, Brazil, CELAM pushed the Second Vatican Council (1962–1965) toward a more socially oriented stance.

 After the Second Vatican Council, CELAM held two conferences which were important in determining the future of liberation theology: the first was held in Medellín, Colombia, in 1968, and the second in Puebla, Mexico, in January 1979.
 The Medellín conference debated how to apply the teachings of Vatican II to Latin America, and its conclusions were strongly influenced by liberation theology, which grew out of these officially recognized ideas.
 While the Medellín document is not a liberation theology document, it laid the groundwork for much of it, and after it was published, liberation theology developed rapidly in the Latin American Catholic Church.

+Peruvian priest Gustavo Gutiérrez has been widely regarded as the "father of liberation theology", with his 1971 book A Theology of Liberation considered to have been instrumental in the movement's formation.

 Cardinal Alfonso López Trujillo was a central figure after the Medellín Conference.
 As a priest in Bogotá in 1968, he did not attend the conference.
 But he was elected in 1972 as general secretary of CELAM, and then its president in 1979 (at the Puebla conference).
 He represented a more conservative position, becoming a favourite of Pope John Paul II and the "principal scourge of liberation theology".
 López's faction became predominant in CELAM after the 1972 Sucre conference, and in the Roman Curia after the 1979 CELAM conference in Puebla.